Caleb Grafton Roberts: Highways engineer

-Roberts studied for a bachelor of science degree in civil engineering at East London College, University of London.
+Roberts studied for a Bachelor of Science degree in civil engineering at East London College, University of London.
 One of his classmates there was William Glanville who later headed the Road Research Laboratory and was knighted for services to the industry.
 Roberts graduated in 1922 and was appointed an assistant engineer at the Ministry of Transport.
-Roberts married Norah Joan Watson at St Anne's Church, Kew, in London on 30 September 1922.
+Roberts married Norah Joan Watson, daughter of William Watson, curator of Kew Gardens, at St Anne's Church, Kew, in London on 30 September 1922.
 During Roberts' work as resident engineer on the rebuilding of the A127 road between London and Southend the couple lived at Billericay, Essex.
 They went on to have three sons.

 Roberts sought to return to Australia and secured the promise of an interview with William Calder, chairman of the Country Roads Board (CRB) responsible for the major roads in Victoria.
 Roberts and his family departed for Melbourne in August 1925 and shortly after his arrival was appointed assistant highway engineer at the CRB.
 He was promoted to highway engineer in 1928.
 Roberts' work in this period included the introduction of more modern and less costly road construction techniques.
 He prepared the CRB's first 10-year highways plan in 1937.